 Before founding Cove Markets, I worked for 14 years at IMC, one of the largest market makers in the world.
-There is an excellent 2 minute video on IMC’s website that explains what a market maker is.
-In short, market makers are professionals who provide two-sided liquidity, i.e. orders to both buy and sell, the difference of which is the bid-ask spread.
+An excellent 2-minute video on IMC’s website explains a market maker.
+In short, market makers are professionals who provide two-sided liquidity, i.e., orders to buy and sell.
+The difference is the bid-ask spread.
 They make money from this spread, not from forecasting where prices will go in the future.
 So, how to become a crypto market maker?

 Concept of Theoretical Price

-The CoveTrader platform calculates a theoretical price, which is referred to as True Price.
+The CoveTrader platform calculates a theoretical price called the True Price.
 This is done across a variety of different cryptocurrencies, including Bitcoin (BTC-USD), Ethereum (ETH-USD), Litecoin (LTC-USD), and Bitcoin Cash (BCH-USD).
-We calculate a True Price per exchange, as well as on the aggregate book.
+We calculate a True Price per exchange and on the aggregate book.

 You can read more about True Price and Diff here.

 Many traders of Bitcoin and other cryptocurrencies should invest more time and effort towards achieving good execution quality.
-While there might be long-term uncertainly in the price of these instruments, there are many clear examples of bad execution where traders are giving up free money to professionals.
+While there might be long-term uncertainty in the price of these instruments, there are many clear examples of bad execution where traders give up free money to professionals.
 Cove Markets shares examples of these trades, like the one below, on our Twitter feed @CoveMarkets.